nextflow-io/language-server/README.md

 Protocol messages are exchanged using standard input/output.

-For additional debug information, set `NXF_DEBUG=true` in your environment.

 ## Troubleshooting

 Sometimes the language server might crash or get out of sync with your workspace.
 If this happens, you can restart the server from the command palette.
 You can also view the server logs from the "Output" tab under "Nextflow Language Server".